 The second planned Airborne Topographic Mapper flight over the Weddell Sea was completed Oct.
 30. Flights from the northwest to the southeast along the Antarctic Peninsula were flown at altitudes between 600 and 1,500 feet.
 Visibility was poor during a portion of the mission, hampering about 10 percent of the data collection.

-A low-level survey Oct.
+This image of the ice shelf extending over the Amundsen Sea off Antarctica was taken by the downward-looking Digital Mapping System camera during an Ice Bridge flight by NASA's DC-8 flying science laboratory from an altitude of 20,000 feet.
+Melting at the base of this Texas-sized ice pack in the Amundsen Sea off Antarctica could lead to significant ocean level rise in the long-term.
+(NASA photo) A low-level survey Oct.
 31 flew over a variety of Antarctic Peninsula targets.
 Cloud cover obscured about 400 of the planned 2,300 kilometers of flight lines causing a data loss of about 10 percent.
 The Goddard Space Flight Center's Laser Vegetation Imaging Sensor collected an hour of sea ice data during the transit flight from the campaign base in Punta Arenas, Chile.

 The Nov.
 2 flight matched two previous flight tracks flown by NASA's P-3 science aircraft for changes in the features of the Thwaites, Smith and Koehler glaciers.
 The DC-8 was required to fly the paths precisely as flown by the P-3 several years ago, a demanding task for the pilots that highlighted the difficulty the P-3 encountered in past data collection flights.
 The Wallops Flight Facility's Airborne Topographic Mapper collected 200 million laser measurements, while the KU Band radar from the University of Kansas gathered 550 gigabytes of data during that flight.